-"Currency" in the context of 3D spatial data for KiwiRail is an indicator of the likelihood that it still represents the current real-world state.
-The currency state is independent of the accuracy specification and is the highest at the time of data capture (for any data type).
-It could degrade for several reasons; the main ones being:
+"Currency" in the context of 3D spatial data for KiwiRail is an indicator of the likelihood that a dataset still represents the current real-world state.
+The currency level is independent of the accuracy specification and is the highest at the time of data capture (for any data type).
+It could degrade for several reasons, primarily: